-Finishing involves altering the surface of a manufactured part to achieve a certain appearance, make it easier to bond with, or provide some type of durability.
+Finishing involves altering the surface of a manufactured part to achieve the desired appearance or make it easier to bond with or provide durability.
 The finishing processes used on the manufactured part all depend on the part’s material, whether it be plastic or metal.
 The correct finishing processes for the part are chosen based on costs and part specifications.
 Before deciding on a finishing process for your part, here are some things you should know first.

-After the plastic parts have completed their injection molding production run, there are three steps that need to take place.
-First the parts need to be degated, second, they are deflashed, and finally they are cleaned.
-Degating basically removes the marks from the gates where the thermoplastic entered the mold cavity on the part.
+After the plastic parts have completed their plastic injection molding production run they go through three finishing steps.
+First, the parts need to be degated second, deflashed, and finally cleaned.
+Degating removes the marks from the gates where the thermoplastic entered the mold cavity on the part.
 Deflashing removes all the excess material around the part and reduces imperfections on the plastic part.
-Cleaning is the final step to make sure the surface is free of contaminants.
+Cleaning is the final step and makes the surface free of contaminants.

 Plastics can receive a wide variety of finishes based on their aesthetic needs or specifications.
-If the part needs labelling, such as branding or logos, there are many different options available for applying these markings to parts.
-Choosing a marking method depends on the durability of the markings as well as cost limitations, because some methods can be more expensive.
-Some of the viable methods to achieve markings on plastic parts include:
+If the part needs labeling, such as branding or logos, many options available for applying these markings to parts.
+Choosing a marking method depends on the durability of the markings and cost limitations, as some methods can be more expensive.
+Some viable methods to achieve markings on plastic parts include:

-Silk screening involves ink is directly transferring from a silk screen onto the plastic part.
+Silkscreen Printing involves ink directly transferring from a silkscreen onto the plastic part.

-Heat transfer is a process where a heat transferable label or marking is applied to a plastic part using heat and pressure.
+Heat transfer happens when a heat transferable label or marking is applied to a plastic part using heat and pressure.

-Engraving and etching are both physically mark a plastic part, but engraving is done with either a laser or CNC, while etching is done using chemicals.
+Engraving and etching physically mark a plastic part, but engraving is done with a laser or CNC, while etching uses chemicals.

-Pad printing is similar to heat transfer and silk screening but uses pads that pick-up ink from an etching and push the design onto the plastic part.
+Pad printing is similar to heat transfer and silk screening but uses pads that pick up ink from an etched surface and push the design onto the plastic part.

 The coating process uses a UV powder that is electrostatically applied to the surface of the plastic part and cured using UV light.

-Electroplating is the process of plating a metal part by passing an electric current through a solution with dissolved ions of the desired metal inside.
+Electroplating involves plating a metal part by passing an electric current through a solution with dissolved ions of the desired metal inside.
 This process works because the metal part serves as a cathode; the metal ions are then attracted to and stick to the part.
-Electroplating is commonly used in a wide variety of products from jewelry to the automotive industry.
+A wide variety of products use electroplating, from jewelry to the automotive industry.

-Electroless plating is very similar to electroplating with the exception that the metal coating is deposited onto the part using chemical reactions instead of electricity.
-Electroless plating is commonly used in a wide variety of products as well, such as hard drives.
+Electroless plating is very similar to electroplating, except that the metal coating is deposited onto the part using chemical reactions instead of electricity.
+Electroless plating is also used in a variety of products, such as hard drives.

 Chemical/Electrochemical conversion deposits a protective or decorative coating onto the metal part.
-Chromating, anodizing, passivation, phosphating, and metal coloring all fall under this chemical conversion category.
+Chromating, anodizing, passivation, phosphating, and metal coloring all fall into this category.
 Chromating uses hexavalent chromium to deposit a protective coating on metal surfaces and is often used on car parts to make them reflective.
-Anodizing immerses that part in a solution with metal salts or acids that react and form an insoluble metal oxide, providing corrosion resistance.
-Passivation involves immersing the part into an acid solution to prevent corrosion as well as extend part longevity.
-Phosphating is used to prepare a metal surface for painting by coating the surface with a spray or immerses it in a phosphate material such as zinc phosphate.
-Metal coloring is exactly how it sounds, chemicals are applied to the metal part to change the color of the surface.
+Anodizing immerses the part in a solution with metal salts or acids that react and form an insoluble metal oxide, providing corrosion resistance.
+Passivation involves immersing the part in an acid solution to prevent corrosion and extend part longevity.
+Phosphating prepares a metal surface for painting by coating it with a spray or immersing it in a phosphate material such as zinc phosphate.
+Metal coloring is when chemicals are applied to the metal part to change the color of the surface.

-Cladding is a process that is used when a thicker outer coating needs to be applied to a metal part that cannot be done using electroplating.
-The most common example of cladding are coins, such as the quarter, where metal is squished between two pieces of alloy using a combination of heat and pressure.
+Cladding is when a metal part requires a thicker outer coating that cannot happen via electroplating.
+The most common example of cladding are coins, such as the quarter, where metal is squished, using a combination of heat and pressure, between two alloy pieces.

-Case hardening involves heating and quenching the surface of the metal, creating a hard surface over a malleable metal inside.
-Case hardening is best used in objects that will be subject to high pressures and impacts like engine camshafts.
+Case hardening involves heating and quenching the surface of the metal, creating a hard outside over a malleable metal inside.
+Objects subjected to high pressures and impacts, such as engine camshafts, use case hardening.

 Galvanizing is primarily applied to iron and steel parts to protect the metal from corrosion.
 It involves dipping the part in a molten bath of zinc compounds that immerse the part and create a coating.
 Galvanizing is one of the cheapest methods to finish metal because it is easy to do and does not provide a very polished finish.

 Metallic coatings are applied to the surface of base metals to provide protection and corrosion resistance.
-The process can be applied using various methods from vapor deposition to cladding.
+The process can be applied using various methods such as vapor deposition or cladding.
 The two materials interlace because they are brought together at high temperatures.
-Some common metallic coating metals include aluminum, tin, zinc, and lead.
+Common metallic coating metals include aluminum, tin, zinc, and lead.

-Metal parts can be painted in three different ways, e-coatings, powder coatings, and liquid coatings.
-Each coating has its own advantages whether its cost, durability, or aesthetics.
+Painting of metal parts can happen in three different ways, e-coatings, powder coatings, and liquid coatings.
+Each coating type has its advantages like cost, durability, or aesthetics.

-E-Coating, also known as electrophoretic deposition, is a process where a metal part is dipped into a liquid paint bath and then electrified to adhere it to the part.
-Thickness of the coating is highly adjustable because the amount of adhesion depends on the amount of electricity applied to the coating.
-This coating method is most commonly used to reach hard to access spots as well as in topcoat and primer applications.
+E-Coating, also known as electrophoretic deposition, is where a metal part is dipped into a liquid paint bath and then electrified to adhere to it.
+The thickness of the coating is highly adjustable because the amount of adhesion depends on the amount of electricity applied to it.
+This coating method is most commonly used to reach hard-to-access spots, topcoat, and primer applications.

-Powder coating is one of the most efficient painting methods out there because all painting material is evenly applied throughout the surface of the metal part.
-The powder is electrostatically charged to create adhesion to the surface.
+Powder coating is one of the most efficient painting methods out there because an even amount of painting material is applied throughout the surface of the metal part.
+Electrostatically charged powder creates adhesion to the part surface.
 Powder coating has excellent durability and scratch resistance which means it is perfect for applications on tire rims and other automotive parts.